 Advice to walkers - Take care on escarpment slopes and cliff edges as the rock surface can be crumbly and unstable.
-To avoid dehydration, drink three to four litres per day when walking.
+To avoid dehydration, drink three to four litres of water per day when walking.
 There is no drinking water in the national park.
+Bottled water is available at Mount Augustus Outback Tourist Park or at Cobra Bangemall Inn.

-Mount Augustus National Park Burringurrah
+Mount Augustus National Park (Burringurrah)